-- 2.24 This IDP has been written during a time of significant change, with the government reforming many of the public services that are responsible for providing and planning infrastructure.
+- 2.35 This IDP has been written during a time of significant change, with the current ongoing Covid 19 Pandemic and the government reforming many of the public services that are responsible for providing and planning infrastructure.
 This is likely to have an impact on provision, delivery, funding, and how the relevant organisations are able to respond in relation to future growth.
-In addition, it is often difficult to be certain about infrastructure requirements so far into the future, as the detail of many development schemes is currently not known. - 2.25 The detailed costs for infrastructure will be fully considered at the planning application stage; therefore, figures contained within the schedule of this IDP are generally to be considered as being indicative and recognised as subject to change.
-This IDP, therefore, is intended to be a document that is regularly updated given the uncertainty and fluid nature of planning for - 2.26 infrastructure.
-Where funding sources are known to be secured, this has been indicated.
+In addition, it is often difficult to be certain about infrastructure requirements so far into the future, as the detail of many development schemes is currently not known. - 2.36 The detailed costs for infrastructure will be fully considered at the planning application stage; therefore, figures contained within the schedule of this IDP are generally to be considered as being indicative and recognised as subject to change.
+This IDP, therefore, is intended to be a document that is regularly updated given the uncertainty and fluid nature of planning for infrastructure and is reflected in it being termed a 'Live Document'. - 2.37 Where funding sources are known to be secured, this has been indicated.
 Other possible funding sources are identified, but at this stage these are only possible sources and no funding has been secured from them.
-The funding gap therefore identifies the extent of funding required that has not been secured and made available at this point in time.
+Where costs/funding has not been identified at this stage, it is marked as TBC (To Be Confirmed).